credmp/arjen-grey-theme/README.md

 ## Installation

-Currently, take the file and `M-x eval-buffer` it for the immediate effect.
-If you want to install it somewhat permenantly you can do the
+This package is part of the [melpa](http://melpa.org) archive.
+This means you can run `M-x package-install RET arjen-grey-theme RET` and the latest package will be installed.

-following:
+If you are doing development on this package you will want to take the file and `M-x eval-buffer` it for the immediate effect.
+If you want to install it somewhat permenantly you can do the following:

-`M-x package-install-file RET /path/to/checkout/arjen-grey.el`
+`M-x package-install-file RET /path/to/checkout/arjen-grey.el RET`

 In your init.el you can then load it using: